 - For safety reasons and the comfort of visitors, the number of wheelchair users is limited to 8 per group.

-- The Children’s Tactile Gallery is designed for the blind and the visually impaired, it allows all visitors to share the experience of tactile perception.
-Through touch, you will discover 18 moulds of historic works of art from the 19th century, giving insight into the different ways that childhood has been represented over the centuries.
+- The Children’s Tactile Gallery is designed for the blind and the visually impaired.
+It enables all visitors to share the experience of tactile perception.
+Through touch, you will discover 18 moulds of historic works of art from the 19th century, offering an insight into the different ways that childhood has been represented over the centuries.

 - Specific communication tools have been developed for visually impaired users

 - Descriptive and tactile guides (with thermographic reproductions), allowing visitors to discover the museum’s artworks.

 - Tactile tours offer another view of sculpting.
 It also allows visitors to take part in arts and crafts workshops.

 - The Louvre offers audio guides for hearing impaired visitors (in French and English).
 This offer will be expanded to include tours of all the museum’s permanent collections.

 - Only the labels in the Islamic Arts section and the Tactile Gallery has been adapted.